Daily Mail editor’s speech at media enquiry

 Continue reading “Daily Mail editor’s speech at media enquiry”

-Rubbish rant of the week goes to the Daily Mail
+Rubbish rant of the week goes to Daily Mail

 None of that really accounts for one of the oddest few lines I’ve read in a newspaper column for a long time however, on a chance reading earlier this week.

-Continue reading “Rubbish rant of the week goes to the Daily Mail”
+Continue reading “Rubbish rant of the week goes to Daily Mail”